maanasmakam/DNS-using-Cisco-Packet-Tracer/README.md

 # DNS-using-Packet-Tracer
+DNS network simulation in various configurations using Packet Tracer
+1) Single DNS server and a web server.
+2) Multiple DNS servers and one web server.
-Heirarchical DNS implementation using Packet Tracer Software.
+3) Heirarchical DNS implementation using various levels of DNS servers and web servers accordingly.